rvalue/docker-clusters/README.md

 Got Docker ?

-This repo provides some basic clusters for rapid local development
+This repo provides some basic clusters for rapid local development.

+**Please do not use them in production!**

-Documentation for usage for each in its appropriate folder.
+Documentation for usage for each is in its appropriate folder.

+Kindly refer to LICENSE documents of each dependencies in their respective Docker image repositories.
+Also, if you find any license violation, please report in an issue.

 Currently supported clusters: